CadixDev/licenser/README.md

 ## Features
 - Apply pre-defined license header in a file to the source files of the source sets
+- Variable substitution in the license header file
 - Apply license header only to certain files (include/exclude possible)
 - Apply special license headers to matching files
 - Support for Android projects